project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/122-wayne-gibbins-on-the-role-of-tech-in-regenerative-agriculture-from-gene-editing-to-nanotech-soil-sensors.md

 ---
-title: 122 Wayne Gibbins on the role of tech in regenerative agriculture from gene editing to nanotech soil sensors
+title: 122 Wayne Gibbins On The Role Of Tech In Regenerative Agriculture From Gene Editing To Nanotech Soil Sensors
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-06-08)